18 of the very best views in Hong Kong

 The best views in Hong Kong

-a personal view of Hong Kong, images by Jamie
+A personal view of Hong Kong, images by Jamie

 I am a bit of a photographer who started taking photography seriously in 2010 when I launched my Private Tour Company in Hong Kong, my first proper digital camera was pretty rubbish it was a cheap Olympus XZ 1 and the results were not very good so I saved up and invested in a Sony RX1r in early 2014 and I am now on version 2 of this camera which is totally amazing - I started learning photography using my fathers Hasselblad film camera (look it up!) when I was 11 years old and almost took up a career in photography in Hong Kong.